 Certain terms of the Investment Funds' contracts with derivative counterparties, which are standard and customary to such contracts, contain certain triggering events that would give the counterparties the right to terminate the derivative instruments.
 In such events, the counterparties to the derivative instruments could request immediate payment on derivative instruments in net liability positions.
-The aggregate fair value of all of the Investment Funds' derivative instruments with credit-risk-related contingent features that are in a liability position at each of March 31, 2019 and December 31, 2018 was zero.
+The aggregate fair value of all of the Investment Funds' derivative instruments with credit-risk-related contingent features that are in a liability position as of June 30, 2019 and December 31, 2018 was \$56 million and zero, respectively.